-We tested a variety of tools and can recommend the best, most reliable ones.
+While there are a lot of tools out there for making a window stay always on top, a lot of them have been around a long time and don’t work well with modern versions of Windows—or on 64-bit versions.
+We tested a variety of tools so we can recommend the best, most reliable ones.
 Whether you want to use a keyboard shortcut or a graphical menu these are the ideal ways to make a window always-on-top.
+And, these tools work with pretty much any version of Windows.

 With a Keyboard Shortcut: AutoHotkey

-Using the excellent and useful AutoHotkey program, it’s possible to make a one-line script that will make any window always-on-top when you press a certain key combination.
+Using the excellent and useful AutoHotkey program, you can make a one-line script that sets your currently active window to be always on top when you press a certain key combination.
 The resulting script is lightweight and won’t use much resources or add unnecessary clutter to your system.
+You can even use AutoHotkey to compile the script to its own executable if you don’t want to keep the full AutoHotkey program running—or if you want an easy way to carry the script with you to other PCs.

 ^SPACE:: Winset, Alwaysontop, , A